Things to know about Svalbard

 - Twilight period between the seasons when the area experiences an eerie, blue light

 - The Midnight Sun (15th April - 26th August) describes the phenomenon of 24-hour daylight

-Solfestuka is an important date in the Svalbard early spring calendar when the return of the sun after the dark winter is celebrated.
+Solfestuka marks the return of the sun after the dark winter is celebrated.
 The whole town gathers on the steps of the old hospital at 12:15 to await the first rays peeping over the mountains.